Moving from Long Beach to San Jose, CA

 Best movers from Long Beach to San Jose

-Safeway Moving is our top-rated full-service pick for larger moves from Long Beach to San Jose.
-With 14 years in the moving industry and service throughout California, they're a strong fit for intrastate moves of 363 miles.
+Safeway Moving is our best overall value pick for full-service moves from Long Beach to San Jose.
+With 14 years in the moving industry, statewide service throughout California, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 363 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our San Jose to Long Beach guide.